 No matter what your business does, communication with your people is key right now.

-With each passing moment, what we know about the spread of COVID-19 and the restrictions on life as we know it in countries around the world can change.
+What we know about COVID-19 and the restrictions on life as we know it in countries around the world can change.
 That’s why staying in touch with your team and sharing your business’ information and response to it as soon as you can is a vital part of keeping everyone safe and together during this really tough time.

 Jump on any social media channel and you’ll see the number of people staying in touch with their teams using conference calls or video chats is up exponentially — an estimated jump of 40% in internet use compared to January.
 We want to give a shout out to SaaS platforms like GoToMeeting, Zoom and Slack — which we all use at Planday — who are literally helping millions of people, including us, do their jobs from home.